duckduckgo/duckduckgo-documentation/duckduckhack/spice/spice_displaying.md

 - ### secondaryText `string`

-    This is additional text label that will be displayed to the left of the "More at" link.
+    This is an optional text label that will be displayed to the left of the "More at" link.
 For example, the Forecast Spice uses this to indicate the current temperature unit being used: "Temperatures in F&deg;".

 ------